Viggen-1/stupid-python-stuff/README.md

 a word scrambler that only scrambles one letter in the word
 ## passwordgenerator.py
 a password generator that creates needlessly complicated passwords
+## stupid.py
+creates a window that closes itself when you click on it